Graduation Party Games

 For a beach party or a sand area at home.
 Have a sandcastle building competition.
 Prizes, of course, for the most creative and best made sandcastle.
 Graduation party games for all ages are good!

-It’s a fantastic game for everyone to join in no matter what the age.
+It’s one of the fantastic graduation party games for everyone to join in no matter what the age.

 What you do is get a handful of coins and clench as many as possible between